TUM-LIS/tum-dissertation-latex/README.md

 ## Getting started

-- Install the latest texlive and inkscape (needed for logo cropping)
+- Install the latest texlive, latexmk and inkscape (needed for logo cropping)
-  - Ubuntu 16.04: `sudo apt-get install texlive texlive-latex-extra inkscape`
+  - Ubuntu 16.04: `sudo apt-get install texlive texlive-latex-extra latexmk inkscape`
 - To circumvent copyright problems, logos must be downloaded and cropped manually.
   - Login at https://portal.mytum.de/corporatedesign/index_html/vorlagen/index_Logos
   - Download the **SVG version** of the blue TUM logo and save it to `inc/`.